 There’s no doubt about it, skiing is an expensive holiday.
 We’ve tended to go during school term-time or book last-minute to make some savings.
 If that’s not an option for you consider self-driving or self-catering to cut the costs.
 We did both for a ski trip to Val Thorens, France during February half-term in 2020.
 It was still an expensive trip, taking into account French toll roads and kids ski school, but we think it it was definitely cheaper than going with a ski company during the peak half-term period.
 You can read about what we did and our top tips for making a self-drive, self-catering ski trip work here.
 Skiing in the Balkans can be significantly cheaper and both Italy and Andorra can also offer great skiing at lower prices than the big resorts in France and Italy.

-I haven’t even nearly covered everything, but hopefully I’ve given you some inspiration and some food for thought.
+Hopefully I’ve given you some inspiration for skiing with kids and some food for thought.
 If you’re hesitating going skiing with the kids I’d like to think I’ve shown you that it’s not just possible, but actually really fun!
 Do get in touch if you’d like to ask more.
 If it helps, here’s a list of the resorts we’ve been to with kids:

 - Les Arcs 2000